Noel Semple is running to be our Member of Provincial Parliament for Etobicoke Centre to deliver progress for our community—and all of Ontario.

-For almost 10 years Noel and his family have established deep roots in Etobicoke, and are actively involved in community organizations and local activities.
+For 10 years Noel and his family have established deep roots in Etobicoke, and are actively involved in community organizations and local activities.

 Noel is a graduate of the University of Toronto, and holds a Ph.D. in Law from Osgoode Hall Law School.
 As a law professor at the University of Windsor, Noel has dedicated his professional life to education and access to justice.
 An award-winning instructor and author, he teaches four courses and has done a great deal of research on how to make the law better, publishing articles in a number of international journals.